Course Descriptions: M.A./Ph.D. in Mythological Studies with Emphasis in Depth Psychology

 Geographies of paradise, wilderness, frontier, desert, and ocean are mythic interior landscapes as well as external habitations of divinities and demons, where individuals experience tests, revelations, and illuminations.
 This course explores external landscapes and their (archetypal) analogues as mythopoetic spaces to discern how mythic consciousness is rooted in the poetry of landscapes.

-Mythic Motifs in Cinema MS 626, 3 units
+Mythic Motifs in Popular Culture MS 626, 3 units

-A myth, like a movie script, is a story that is false outside (not a true story) and true inside (like a symbol).
-The power of film to provoke emotions comes from the archetypal core of all conflicts that define human nature.
-Each generation of artists re-interprets the eternal stories to evoke the everchanging cultural context.
-Using a mythological approach, the instructor presents selected portions of films to isolate the universal archetypal pattern at play.
-It also offers an explanation for mistakes and failures to evoke an emotional response from the audience.
+A myth, like a movie script or graphic novel, is a story that is false outside (not a true story) and true inside (like a symbol).
+The power of film and story to provoke emotions comes from the archetypal core of all conflicts that define human nature.
+Each generation of artists re-interprets the eternal stories to evoke everchanging cultural contexts.
+The combined reading of comic books and recent superhero films alongside and as part of critical discourse from within historical, theoretical, and depth psychological traditions, empowers students to unpack and interpret a variety of mythological themes and examine their impact on popular culture today.

 Sex and Gender MS 609, 2 units